 As there aren't many undergraduate level programs in clinical psychology, the branch of psychology that concerns individual mental health and psychological development over a lifetime, most students choose to pursue a bachelor's in psychology.
 Typically including at least one course in clinical psychology and basic training in normal and abnormal psychological development, bachelor's degree programs in psychology introduce students to the study of the human mind and behavior.
 In addition to completing required general education courses, such as English composition and mathematics, students may engage in a supervised internship.

-Most programs require a high school diploma or GED, letters of recommendation, a written essay, and SAT or ACT scores.
-Some programs require only the SAT Reasoning Test while others also require the subject exams.
+To enroll, most programs require a high school diploma or its equivalent, letters of recommendation, a written essay and the submission of Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores.
+In some cases, only the scores from the SAT Reasoning Test will be expected, while others also ask for subject exam results.

 - Abnormal psychology

 - Life span development

 - Learning and cognition

 Although practice as a clinical psychologist requires a doctoral degree, bachelor's level graduates still have a number of career options in the arenas of law, education and business.
 They also can pursue support positions alongside psychologists and counselors.
 Some popular careers include: